ligato/docs/docs/plugins/vpp-plugins.md

 The DNAT44 NAT proto defines static mappings and identity mappings.

 Static mapping maps a single external interface, IP address, and port number to one or more local IP address and port numbers.
-When packets originating from an external network arrive on the external interface, DNAT44 can load balance packets across two or more local IP address and port number entries by invoking the [VPP NAT load balancer][vpp-nat-lb].
+When external network packets arrive on the external interface, DNAT44 can invoke the [VPP NAT load balancer][vpp-nat-lb].
+This function load balances packets across two or more local IP address and port number entries.

-Identity mapping defines the interface and IP address from which packets originated from.
+Identity mapping defines the interface and IP address that packets originated from.

 DNAT44 contains a unique label serving as an identifier.
 You can define an arbitrary number of static and identity mappings under a single label.